 Laser Tattoo Removal – Everything You Need to Know

-You might regret the pink dolphin you thought was cute when you were seventeen but doesn’t really match with your half-sleeve of skulls and vines.
+You might regret the pink dolphin you thought was cute when you were seventeen, which doesn’t really match with your half-sleeve of skulls and vines.
 Or maybe you wish your ex-wife’s name wasn’t permanently etched on your skin.

 Well, I’ve got good news for you: with laser removal, a tattoo doesn’t have to be a life sentence.

 Laser tattoo removal is the most common tattoo removal procedure.
-But unless you’ve either had a tattoo lasered off or performed a removal yourself, you probably don’t know too much about it.
+Yet, unless you’ve either had a tattoo lasered off or performed a removal yourself, you probably don’t know too much about it.

 If you’re thinking of getting a tattoo removed, keep reading.
 This article will cover all the basics you need to know before making your decision.